-MEDICAL EVACUATION INSURANCE REQUIREMENT: This tour visits remote locations where immediate access to primary medical care may NOT be available.
-For this reason, travel insurance which covers you for emergency evacuation is required for participation on this tour.
+MEDICAL EVACUATION INSURANCE REQUIREMENT: This tour visits remote locations where immediate access to primary medical care may not be available.
+For this reason, travel insurance/travel protection which covers you for emergency evacuation is required for participation on this tour.
 This coverage is included in the Ripcord Rescue Travel InsuranceTM program.
-Through Ripcord, "emergency evacuation" can be purchased as a stand-alone benefit or as part of a comprehensive travel insurance policy.
-If you choose not to purchase insurance through Ripcord, you are required to obtain it through another provider.
+Alternatively, comparable service can be obtained through Medjet and its MedjetAssist plan.
+If you choose not to purchase insurance/travel protection through Ripcord or Medjet, you are required to obtain it through another provider.
+Please refer to the TRAVEL INSURANCE/TRAVEL PROTECTION section for additional information.